The goblin on the left is called 'Complains-About-Names'.

 Nepeta Leijon: Nepeta is a corruption of scientific name for catnip, and Leijon is the Finnish word for "lion", and as Nepeta is the cat-obsessed Leo troll...

 Kanaya Maryam: Kanaya is the Virgo troll.
-Her first name is Indian for Virgo, and her last name is the Arabic name for Mary, as in the Virgin Mary.
+Kanya is Indian for Virgo, and can also mean mother, and her last name is the Arabic name for Mary, as in the Virgin Mary.
 Befitting of the matronly and fussy Kanaya.

 Vriska Serket: Vriska is the Scorpio troll, and her first name is a corruption of the Hindu word for Scorpio.
 Her last name is an Egyptian goddess personified as a scorpion, one of the arachnids that Vriska associates herself with.